MEET THE TEAM

 Dr. Yvette Running Horse Collin received her doctorate in Indigenous Studies from the University of Alaska, Fairbanks in May 2017 where she graduated with Honors (Phi Kappa Phi and Golden Key.)
 Her research focused on the historical, cultural, and spiritual relationship between the Indigenous Peoples of the Americas and the horse.
-She currently serves as the Oglala Lakota Nation Presidential Ambassador, and is honored to represent her people in this manner.
+She is an enrolled member of the Oglala Sioux Tribe (OST).
+She is currently doing her post-doctoral research at CAGT (Centre for Anthropobiology and Genomics of Toulouse) in Toulouse, France.
 Dr. Running Horse Collin is one of the Founders of Sacred Way Sanctuary and the Native American Horse Trail.

 Dr. Running Horse Collin received her B.A. from The Johns Hopkins University (Writing Seminars), and a Joint M.A. from New York University (Journalism and Latin American Caribbean Studies.)
 She has been the recipient of numerous scholarships, and was granted Fellowships at the University of Alaska,